-Welcome to Meadowlark School!
-I am looking forward to an outstanding year, as staff and parents work together to create a positive learning community where all students feel safe and welcome.
+Welcome to a new school year at Meadowlark School!
+I am eagerly anticipating a fantastic year ahead, filled with collaborative efforts between our dedicated staff and parents to foster a positive learning community where every student feels secure and valued.